flogic/whiskey_disk/README.markdown

   - You can do multi-project deployments, specifying deployment data in a single deploy.yml config file, or keep an entire directory of project deployment config files.

-  - You can have per-developer configurations for environments (especially useful for "local" or "development" enviroments).
+  - You can have per-developer configurations for targets (especially useful for "local" or "development" targets).
 Use .gitignore, or specify a config_branch and everyone can have their own local setup that just works.